opentap/Parquet/README.md

 ## Installation
 Write `tap package install Parquet` to install the newest release of the Parquet plugin.
-If you are using OpenTAP in a runner it might already be installed if you are using the latest version.

 ## Writing results
 Add the result listener called `Parquet` to your test plan.